ajslater/codex/README.md

   `$CWD/config`
 - `CODEX_RESET_ADMIN=1` will reset the admin user and its password to defaults when codex starts.
+- `CODEX_FIX_FOREIGN_KEYS=1` will check for and try to repair illegal foreign keys on startup.
+- `CODEX_INTEGRITY_CHECK=1` will perform a quick full database integrity check on startup.
-- `CODEX_SKIP_INTEGRITY_CHECK=1` will skip the database integrity repair that runs when codex starts.
+- `CODEX_INTEGRITY_CHECK=full` will perform a more thorough database integrity check on startup.
 - `DEBUG_TRANSFORM` will show verbose information about how the comicbox library reads all archive metadata sources and transforms it into a the comicbox schema.